-The Board Solicitor has general authority to supervise the defence, prosecution and conduct of all matters or actions brought by or against the Board, subject to such instructions as may be issued by the Board from time to time.
-In the conduct of such litigation, the Board Solicitor is to use the most efficient combination of staff and external legal services as required to represent and defend the interests of the Board in each issue at hand.
+The Board Solicitor has general authority to manage all claims or proceedings brought by the Board or against the Board and/or the Ottawa Police Service and/or members of the Ottawa Police Service in the course of their employment, subject to the policies and instructions as may be issued by the Board from time to time.
+In the management of all claims and proceedings, the Board Solicitor is to use the most effective and efficient combination of internal and external legal service providers as required.